 David Harawira is battling cancer.
-Sitting in the Mana Office with his mum Stephanie, you can feel immediately the warm whanau vibe humming throughout the underground complex in Henderson, west Auckland.
-Accompanying Stephanie and David is Jen, who I assumed was waiting to Hui with Stephanie but I’ll later learn is there to lend moral support.
+Sitting in the Mana Office with his mum Stephanie, you can immediately sense the warm whanau vibe humming throughout the underground complex in Henderson, west Auckland.
+Accompanying Stephanie and David is Jen, who I assumed was waiting to Hui with Stephanie but I’ll later learn is there for moral support.
 In the room next door is Stephanie’s tamariki and husband Tai – brother of Mana Party Leader Hone Harawira.
 David’s battle is still very raw for Stephanie - as if her little boy was diagnosed just yesterday.
 Tears rolling down her face, you can sense a very real feeling of pouri… fear… but also a mother’s love for her boy.
-Stephanie and David talk to Kelly Pohatu about the journey.
+Stephanie and David talk to Kelly Pohatu about their journey.

 Stephanie Harawira and her son David embrace and celebrate each day as if it’s his last.

 David (13) was in his second year at Liston Boys’ College, west Auckland, when his routine changed dramatically.

 That’s was in October, 2013 when he was diagnosed with Acute Lymphoblastic Leukaemia (ALL).

 It’s been 10 months since David complained of a swollen neck and Stephanie took him to the doctor.
 David was sent home with antibiotics, for what appeared to be the flu.

 But when his condition worsened, Stephanie took him back to the GP and they carried out a full range of blood tests.
 With no explanation, they were sent to Auckland Children’s Hospital Starship for even more tests.

 “We were frustrated and I was infuriated because no one could tell us what was wrong with my boy.
 We were left in limbo for about a month,” Stephanie said.